iaeiou/blue-plankton-2/content/posts/wildlife.md

 I think it's wise to be prepared for an encounter with a wild animal like a bear, bobcat, or coyote.

 All three usually mind their own business.
+And it's unlikely you'll have a problem with them if you mind your own business as well.

+Exceptions are:

-Exceptions are rabid bobcats or coyotes, which can kill you via the initial attack.
+* Rabid bobcats or coyotes, which can kill you via the initial attack.

-Black bears are also known for minding their own business, but there have been some rare cases of fatal attacks on humans.
+* In the U.S. there have been some rare but fatal attacks by black bears

 One simply solution is to buy what's known as "bear spray" and always carry it with you.

+And don't try to approach a black bear to get a selfie.